 4. Principle of Care: Organic agriculture should be managed in a precautionary and responsible manner to protect the health and well-being of current and future generations and the environment.
-It should prevent significant risks by

-Organic agriculture should sustain and enhance the health of soil, plant, animal, human and planet as one and indivisible.
-Health is the wholeness and integrity of living systems. adopting appropriate technologies and rejecting unpredictable ones, such as genetic engineering.
+It should prevent significant risks by adopting appropriate technologies and rejecting unpredictable ones, such as genetic engineering.
 Decisions should reflect the values and needs of all who might be affected, through transparent and participatory processes.